hillierlab/hillierlab.github.io/_pages/unscrambly.md

 Are cortical columns ubiquitous?
 High resolution identification of functional domains in cat visual cortex using 3D functional ultrasound imaging Rapid retinotopy mapping using functional ultrasound imaging of deep visual cortex in cats Optogenetic stimulation monitored with functional imaging in large brains<p>02-04.11.2023<p>
 <p>TINS visiting TTK, building up the bike-tunel setup in the EEG lab (TTK)<p>

-<p>06.12.2023<p>
-<p>TTK visiting the Semmelweis University, Optamology, presenting the project with a shortfilm,recruiting clinicians.<p>

-<p>24-26.01.2024<p>
-<p>MITT Conference, Pécs,At the conference we were presenting and networking, come in contact with Dr. Gabor Jando (specialist at binacularity, University of Pecs) and his research group.Collaborate with the Jando-group,  sharing the vision application, Euvision, developed by them.<p>
-<p>Publishing:<p>
-<p>Are cortical columns ubiquitous?
-High resolution identification of functional domains in cat visual cortex using 3D functional ultrasound imaging
-Rapid retinotopy mapping using functional ultrasound imaging of deep visual cortex in cats Optogenetic stimulation monitored with functional imaging in large brains<p>